resoltico/test/web2md/readme.md

 pnpm schema:compare path/to/schema1.json path/to/schema2.json
 ```

+## Key Components

+### Enhanced Link Preservation

+This tool ensures links are preserved exactly as they appear in the original HTML, without sanitizing or modifying URLs that might contain special characters or encoded paths.

-## MathML Support
+### MathML Support

-This tool includes built-in support for converting MathML to LaTeX in the generated Markdown.
-When MathML content is detected:
+The built-in MathML to LaTeX converter accurately transforms mathematical content:

-1. It's converted to LaTeX format using an integrated converter
+1. It properly translates MathML elements to LaTeX format
 2. The LaTeX is wrapped in appropriate Markdown math delimiters ($...$ for inline math, $$...$$ for block math)
-3. This allows mathematical content to be properly rendered in Markdown viewers that support LaTeX
+3. Complex formulas with fractions, square roots, and other symbols are properly represented

+### SVG Chart Descriptions

+SVG charts are converted to descriptive text in Markdown that explains the chart's purpose and key elements.

 ## Custom Schemas